What does Baron mean?

 A title of nobility, along the lines of Earl and Duke, used as a given name.
 In England, a baron was the lowest rank of hereditary peerage that entitles the holder to serve in the House of Lords.
 It is rare to find such nobility names in countries where there is an official aristocracy.
 Also the Hebrew phrase "Bar Aaron", meaning "son of Aaron".

 (female) Baren, Baronna, ..

 Baron is an uncommon given name for males but a very popular last name for both adults and children (#2152 out of 150436, Top 1%).
 (2000 U.S. Census)

 Below is a charted analysis of the popularity of Baron and affiliated names.
-Popular related forms of Baron are Duke (#666 2 years ago), Errol, Irl, Early, Rollo, Earle, Barron, Earl and Earlie.
-Adoption of these relations of Baron was at its apex during 1890-1899 (usage of 0.2532%) and is somewhat lower today (usage 0.0334%, ▼86.8%).
-Earl is the longstanding favorite, although Duke appears to be gaining favor too, and Errol has become less contemporary.
-(Top 1000 Baby Names Records, 2014)
+Popular related forms of Baron (#1238 in 2014) are Duke (#666 in 2014), Earl (#1540), Barron (#1982), Errol, Early, Earle and Barnett.
+Adoption of these relations of Baron was at its apex a century ago (adoption of 0.8%) and has become much lower since, with forms like Earl falling out of fashion.
+Duke is the most chic birth name here.

-Baron is alike in pronunciation to Beyron, Biren, Byran, Byren and Byron▼.
-Other suggested similar baby names are Aaron▲, Baram, Bardon, Barna, Barni, Barny, Barton▼, Bern, Biron, Born, Bran, Bren, Brion, Bron, Brown▼, Bryn, Bryon▼, Buiron, Burn, Byrn, Byrom, Caron, Daron▼, Faron, Garon, Haron, Jaron▼, Laron and Taron.
+Baron is alike in pronunciation to Berwin, Berwyn, Beyren, Beyron, Biren, Byran, Byren and Byron▼.
+Other suggested similar names are Aaron, Baram, Bardon, Barna, Barni, Barny, Barton, Bern, Biron, Born, Bran, Bren, Brion, Bron, Brown, Bryn, Bryon▼, Buiron, Burn, Byrn, Byrom, Caron, Daron, Faron, Garon, Haron, Jaron▼, Laron and Taron.
 These names tend to be more frequently used than Baron.